connor-brooks/ecosim/README.md

 ### Dietary preference
 Agent's dietary preference influences what food source an agent will pursue and consume: living or non-living.
 For an ecosystem to be stable, the need for agents of both these groups is required.
 ### Flocking strength
 Flocking is a behaviour in which agents form groups, or clusters, whilst navigating the map, forming "multicellular life".
 Paradoxically this offers both safety and vulnerability.
-By sharing information whilst flocking, a group increases knowledge of other potential dangers or food.
+By sharing information whilst flocking, a group increases it's memebers knowledge of other potential dangers or food.
 In contrast, if the group fails to avoid a potential danger the whole group suffers.

 ## Tweaking the simulation
 Ecosim provides a way to configure the mechanics of the simulation via editing the `config.h` file.
 The process of doing so is as follows: